Why Kaizer Chiefs Could Struggle if Nasreddine Nabi Leaves This Summer

 Kaizer Chiefs and Nasreddine Nabi are reportedly close to parting ways in the coming days after the Tunisian tactician decided to return home.

-A Sports journalist has explained why the Soweto giants could struggle if the North African coach eventually decides to leave.
+A sports journalist has explained why the Soweto giants could struggle if the North African coach eventually decides to leave.

-"The Kaizer Chiefs squad are already blending to Nabi's tactics this not a good time for him to leave the club."
+“Kaizer Chiefs' statement said they are still in talks with Nabi, which means there's a possibility for him to stay.
+The Kaizer Chiefs squad is already blending to Nabi's tactics, so this is not a good time for him to leave the club."

 Read also